Hemken/SASmarkdown/inst/examples/sas-spin2.md

 ### Special Markup

 - "** ", a double asterisk, signals the beginning of document text.
 End with a semi-colon.
 - "*+ ", an asterisk-plus, signals the beginning of a code chunk, and specifies the code chunk options.
 End with a semi-colon.
 - "*R ", an asterisk-R, signals the enclosed code is in R.  End with a semi-colon.
 - "/** ", comments to "spin" begin with slash-double-asterisk.
 These do not show up in your document.
 End with "*/*" at the end of a line.

+### Semi-colons

+- No semi-colons in your document text.
+- Your chunk of SAS code must end with a semi-colon (not a comment).

   In order to run SAS code, first we specify a path for SAS and set up some options in R.